tuncayyaylali/tuncayyaylali/README.md

 I stepped into the world of data science in 2021 and within this scope, I completed the Data Science Specialization Training (Data MasTR) at Miuul lasting six months, the Machine Learning Operations (MLOps) Bootcamp at Veri Bilimi Okulu lasting five months, and the Data Engineer Bootcamp at Miuul lasting 6 months.

-I have certificates obtained from national and international reputable institutions in data engineering, data analysis, data science, and machine learning engineering.
-I have 6 months of experience in Data Engineering at Bentego and Vodafone, and the competencies to work as a Data Scientist, Data Analyst, MLOps Engineer, or ETL Developer, especially as a Data Engineer.
+I have certificates obtained from national and international institutions in data engineering, data analysis, data science, and machine learning engineering.
+I have 6 months of experience in Data Engineering at Bentego and Vodafone, and the competencies to work as a Data Scientist, Data Analyst, MLOps Engineer, ML Engineer, or ETL Developer, especially as a Data Engineer.

 My most significant values are time management, problem-solving, leadership, work ethic, attention to detail, and continual learning.
-I am married and have two sons.

 - 🔭 I’m currently working on: Data Engineering
 - 🌱 I’m currently learning: Big Data Technologies